The Rival IQ API

 Data may be returned in JSON or CSV format (except for the landscape endpoint, which is JSON only).

 Backing data will be refreshed (as a background task) as needed to meet the social data freshness for your particular plan.
-Data change notifications are not provided via the API.
+You can monitor data update status via the landscape status API endpoint.

 Authentication is done via an API key, which must be passed as a parameter in each API call.
 To generate or reset your API key, visit the account settings page.
 Note that the API key is per-user, not per-account.